rticommunity/rticonnextdds-examples/examples/recording_service_recording_partitions_in_groups/README.md

 #### How to record
 Make sure the Shapes Demo publisher instance is running on domain 0 - it should be publishing data.
-To sart recording, run:
+To start recording, run:

 ```
 rtirecord -cfgFile config_record.xml -cfgName example_use_case_1